 New Jersey (pop.
 8.9 million) | Tax rate: 6.625% standard sales tax, 1-2% local option taxes; fluctuating excise fee based on average sale price

 On November 3, 2020, more than two-thirds of New Jersey voters approved a constitutional amendment directing the legislature and the Cannabis Regulatory Commission to regulate cannabis for adults’ use.
-Sales have not yet begun.
+Sales are expected to begin in spring 2022.

 In March 2021, lawmakers approved twin bills to implement the amendment.
 In addition to the standard sales taxes and local cannabis taxes, New Jersey’s law imposes excise fees on sales from cultivators, which regulators can adjust each year.
 The cultivation excise fees would start at one-third of one percent of average retail sales prices.
 Beginning nine months after adult-use sales begin, and every year thereafter, the Cannabis Regulatory Commission could revise the fees, with fees increasing as the average retail price of cannabis drops.
 The Commission could levy excise fees at the following rates: